Materials, lights and backgrounds are all defined using a network of shading nodes. These nodes output values, vectors, colors and shaders.

 Each shader node has a color input, and outputs a shader.
 These can then be mixed and added together using Mix and Add Shader nodes.
 No other operations are permitted.
 The resulting output can then be used by the renderer to compute all light interactions, for direct lighting or global illumination.

-Each texture type in Cycles corresponds to a node, with a texture coordinate and various parameters as input, and a color or value as output.
+Blender has various built in procedural texture nodes, with texture coordinates and various parameters as input, and a color or value as output.
 No texture data-blocks are needed; instead node groups can be used for reusing texture setups.

-For UV mapping and texture painting in the viewport, the Image texture node must be used.
-When setting such a node as active, it will be drawn in Textured draw mode, and can be painted on in texture paint mode.
+For UV mapping and texture painting in the 3D Viewport, the Image texture node must be used.
+When setting such a node as active, it will be displayed in the 3D Viewport while using Texture color mode.
+This method can us to for seeing painted textures while texture painting.

 The default texture coordinates for all nodes are Generated coordinates, with the exception of Image textures that use UV coordinates by default.
 Each node includes some options to modify the texture mapping and resulting color, and these can be edited in the texture properties.